Sagor0078/System-Design-and-Scaling/README.md

-## Roadmap to Mastering Backend Scaling & System Design
+## Roadmap to Backend Scaling & System Design

 This roadmap takes you from core fundamentals to advanced distributed systems, blending theory, hands-on projects, and real-world architecture patterns so you can confidently handle systems at any scale.